 • 📈 Difficulty - Easy

-The Lagoa do Vento hike is a trail that takes you off the beaten path, leading you through the enchanting laurel forest, and ending at the Lagoa do Vento waterfall cascading down into a crystal-clear pool.
+The Lagoa do Vento hike is a trail that takes you off the beaten path, leading you through the enchanting laurel forest and ending at the Lagoa do Vento waterfall cascading down into a crystal-clear pool.
 This is definitely one of the most photogenic hikes, as the laurel forest is very unique and makes for some incredible photos.

 Like the many other hikes in Madeira, you’ll be following a flat levada for most of this trail, and then down a winding set of stairs down to the waterfall.
 The stairs go quite a long way, so be prepared for a decent climb back up on your way back.